First of His Name: In the Vale

 Petyr and Sansa arrive in the Vale.
-At the Bloody Gate, Petyr tells the guards that Sansa is his niece Elaine.
+At the Bloody Gate, Petyr tells the guards that Sansa is his niece Alayne.
 Lysa reveals that she poisoned her husband at Petyr's instigation before the two are hurriedly married.
-She also suspects that Petyr was intimate with Sansa, and says that when Tyrion dies she will marry Robin.
+Lysa accuses Sansa of sleeping with Petyr, but Sansa promises her aunt that she is a virgin.
+Lysa calms down before adding that when Tyrion dies, Sansa will marry Robin.

 In Meereen

 Daario tells Daenerys that his forces have confiscated the 93-ship Meereenese navy.
-Jorah tells her that Joffrey perished and that both Astapor and Yunkai have reverted to slavery.
+Jorah tells her that Joffrey was murdered at his own wedding, but that both Astapor and Yunkai have reverted to slavery.
 Daenerys tells Jorah that instead of sailing west, she intends to stay and rule her new people herself.

 On the Kingsroad

-As Brienne and Podrick ride north, she is surprised by his lack of outdoor skills.
+As Brienne and Podrick ride north, she is surprised by his lack of outdoor skills, but gains respect for him after hearing he saved Tyrion's life at the Battle of Blackwater.

 In the Riverlands

+During her nighttime ritual of reciting her death list, Arya adds the name of the Hound.
 Arya reveals to the Hound that Syrio was killed by Meryn.

 Beyond the Wall

 Jon's group attacks Craster's Keep.
 Locke covertly tries to kidnap Bran, but Bran enters Hodor's mind and kills Locke.
 Freed, Bran contemplates reuniting with Jon, but Jojen tells him that Jon will prevent their journey.
+Rast attempts to escape but is killed by Ghost.
 After killing Karl and being reunited with Ghost, Jon burns the keep, at the suggestion of Craster's daughter-wives.